NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \Homes having non-ducted heat pump for heating is assumed to have non-ducted heat pumpfor cooling

-- \For Alaska, we are using a field in ARIS that lumps MutiFamily 2-4 units and MultiFamily 5+ units buildings together.
+- \For Alaska, we are using a field in ARIS that lumps muti-family 2-4 units and multi-family 5+ units buildings together.
 Data from the American Community Survey is used to distribute the between these two building types.

 - \For Alaska, we are not modelling any central and room AC.